lexonegit/Unity-2D-Raycast-Hit-Detection/README.md

 **I recommend looking at the included ExampleProject for a better understanding**

-- 4 levels of detection quality
+- This gif shows the 4 levels of detection complexity

 <img src="https://i.imgur.com/nfnQHMc.gif" width="60%">